 - Meals on Wheels

 - Protective Community Residences (PDF)

 Western Health aims to provide person-centered care to all of our clients, patients, and residents.
 Family members of clients, patients, and residents are an important part of the healthcare team and contribute to the caring and healing process.
 Visits from family and friends are important to patients and residents during their stay at a Western Health facility.
 Families and visitors can choose to visit patients and residents at Western Health at any time according to the preference of the patient/resident or the Substitute Decision-Maker (SDM).
 The need of patient/resident to maintain contact with their family and friends during their stay will be balanced with the inter-professional care team’s need to provide timely and effective care to all patients/residents in the room.
 In Keeping with Infection Control policies, visitors with cold and flu-like symptoms are asked not to visit the home to help decrease spreading of illness.

 The facility does not assume responsibility for money and valuables which residents keep in possession.
 However, in the event that an item is missing, notify the nurse-in-charge and staff will conduct a reasonable search.
 It is strongly recommended that residents not keep valuables in their rooms and only a minimal amount of money should be kept on a resident at any given time.

 Appliances such as TV's, radios, shavers, and hair dryers may be brought to the facility but must be CSA approved.
 An electrical check is required by maintenance staff before use.

 Transfers within the facility or to another site may be required because of incompatibility with roommate, changes in level of care, or the need to accommodate emergency situations.
-The facility reserves the right to make necessary room changes but will make every effort to keep changes to a minimum and to notify families prior to the transfer.
-Prior to any change, every reasonable attempt will be made to notify the family.
+The facility reserves the right to make necessary room changes but will make every effort to keep changes to a minimum and to notify resident/client/family prior to the transfer.
+Prior to any change, every reasonable attempt will be made to notify the resident/client/family.